danistrebel/genai-factory/README.md

 ## Credits

-Thanks to the [Cloud Foundation Fabric](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric) community for ideas, inputs and useful tools.
+Thanks to the [Cloud Foundation Fabric](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric) community for ideas, input, and useful tools.

 ## Contribute